Office Properties Income Trust: $2.4B Office REIT Chapter 11

 Key Issues to Watch

 Why did Office Properties Income Trust file for bankruptcy?
-Remote work permanently reduced demand for office space, creating a debt maturity wall that OPI could not refinance.
-With over $1.1 billion maturing within 24 months and lenders unwilling to extend office exposure, bankruptcy became necessary to restructure the $2.42 billion debt load.
+Remote work and reduced office demand contributed to pressure on cash flows and refinancing options.
+With over $1.1 billion maturing within 24 months and lenders reluctant to extend office exposure, the company filed to restructure the $2.42 billion debt load.

 How much debt does OPI have?
 Approximately $2.42 billion in company-wide funded debt, including $1.75 billion in secured notes across multiple tranches, a $425 million credit facility, and $491 million in unsecured notes.